Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

 4. Review and update recruitment and hiring processes

 Start by establishing clear, measurable criteria to assess candidates based on skills, experience, and job-related competencies.
-Standardize candidate evaluation processes to ensure decisions are based on merit rather than an unconscious preference.
+Standardize candidate performance review processes to ensure decisions are based on merit rather than an unconscious preference.
 Consider implementing practices like blind hiring—removing personal details such as names, photos, and demographic information from resumes—to keep the focus on qualifications.

-<<Improve recruitment with a free hiring process checklist.>>
+<< Standardize recruitment with a free hiring process checklist >>

 5. Analyze your organization’s demographics